leonardorpr/starter-react-app/README.md

 # eBeauty

 Olá!
-Este é o repositório do eBeauty.
+Este é o repositório do Painel do Profissional do eBeauty.

 ## Pré-requisitos